Let's tackle illicit trade head on

 Meanwhile, we underestimate the risks of long-term events that affect us every day in small ways, adding up to a major impact.
 Illicit trade is one of these risks”.

-- The writer is the CEO of Kenya Association of Manufacturers and can be reached at [email protected]
+The writer is the CEO of the Kenya Association of Manufacturers and can be reached at [email protected]